 With that said though, I do acknowledge that there are people who medicinally and or recreationally use certain substances and or drink alcohol in moderation in a manner that would not be considered unhealthy or abusive.

-From my own experience and transparency, I will talk a bit today about this very prevalent issue in our world that to some is considered a blessing from God and to others a curse and a plague.
+From my own experience and transparency, I made a Coffee with Pastor Scott Youtube video today that talks openly and honestly about this very prevalent issue of indulgences and addiction in our world and the recreational use of substances that to some is considered a blessing from God and to others a curse on sinners.

-Keep in mind great minds like C.S.
-Lewis or even Jesus himself who have been known to sit down and indulge (moderately) with friends and colleagues.
+Keep in mind, great minds like Jesus himself who was known to sit down and indulge with friends and colleagues.

 Let me also add, that the term “Drunkard” is not the same as a person who moderately drinks or who may even have over indulged from time to time with family and friends at a wedding or a feast… As the people of today and of Christ’s own day did and still do.

-To hear a bit more about my own testimony and present stance on this relevant topic…
+To hear a bit more about my own testimony and stance on this relevant topic…

-Please feel free to listen to my newest “Coffee with Pastor Scott” and let us know what you think?
+Please feel free to listen to my newest “Coffee with Pastor Scott” and let me know what you think?

-God Bless You and always remember in all things to Stay in Love.
+God Bless You and as always in all things remember to Stay in Love.

 ~ Pastor Scott